Lead By Example

 Career Track: Designing for the Future - Research in Practice

 Research has always played a vital role in our profession – as architects, we need to continue to challenge ourselves to integrate research in our daily design decisions.
-Join us as Deanna talks about her experience as the Regional Director of Gensler’s consulting arm and how she establishes thoughtful approaches in working with clients.
+Join Gensler’s Deanna Siller, Regional Director of Gensler’s consulting practice, and Tim Pittman, Firmwide Research Manager, as they explore how research helps to deliver informed and thoughtful designs for clients.

 Innovation Track: Better Buildings are WELL